NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/gecko_codes.md

 The above code is actually compressed of three codes.
 The first plays audio when you pause in training mode.
 The second plays audio when you pause in mission mode.
 The third plays audio when you pause in other modes.
 The volume can be modified by changing the `ffff` to a different value. `0000` is mute, which is the default.
 If you want the audio somewhat softer, the value `0fff` is recommended.
+However, using a value other than `ffff` will result in the audio playing while paused even if audio is disabled through the in-game options.

 ### Fight Debug Menu